top of page

 Where we use providers based in the US, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the US.

-Please contact the Compliance Officer at 20 North Audley Street, London, W1K 6WE or if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact the Compliance Officer at Oxx’s London office if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.